scloud19/SECipedia/tls_ssl_pki/cryptograhy_basics.md

       Deterministic
-        Always produce the same output for the same input Opens up a number of attacks
+        Always produce the same output for the same input aka without an element of randomness

+          Opens up a number of attacks

+            Asymmetric encryption problems
+              (or anytime an attacker knows the input and output) Even if the output is encrypted, these problems still hold

+              In asymmetric schemes, anyone can leverage a public key and encrypt a message.
+Thus, the attacker can know the input and output
+                Without an element of randomness, an attacker can simply enumerate until they get an input that matches the encrypted output that their attacking.

       Solutions
         block cipher modes